godotengine/godot-docs/tutorials/3d/fps_tutorial/part_two.rst

           light that escapes the muzzle when a bullet is fired.
 The muzzle is also sometimes referred to as the barrel of the gun.

-.. tip:: For finer control when scrubbing the timeline, press ``control`` and scroll forward with the mouse wheel to zoom in.
+.. tip:: For finer control when scrubbing the timeline, press :kbd:`Ctrl` and scroll forward with the mouse wheel to zoom in.
          Scrolling backwards will zoom out.

          You can also change how the timeline scrubbing snaps by changing the value in ``Step (s)`` to a lower/higher value.

-Once you get to a point you like, right click on the row for "Animation Player" and press insert key.
+Once you get to a point you like, right click on the row for "Animation Player" and press ``Insert Key``.
-In the empty name field, enter ``animation_callback`` and press ``enter``.
+In the empty name field, enter ``animation_callback`` and press :kbd:`Enter`.

 .. image:: img/AnimationPlayerInsertKey.png